RickGelhausen/RiboReport/README.md

 conda create -n irsom -c bioconda -c conda-forge plotnine pandas numpy tensorflow matplotlib docopt conda activate irsom
 ~~~~
+(use source activate, if conda is not set-up for your bash)

 Then, we download and install irsom: